GoogleCloudPlatform/cloud-deploy-tutorials/walkthroughs/cloud_deploy_private_targets_gke/cloud_deploy_private_targets_gke.md

 targetId: prod-private
 uid: 14209433d7b34fc68ab4f6b9d9d20889
 ```
-Next, you'll approve this promotion to your prod Target and make your production push.
+Next, you'll approve this promotion to your prod target and make your production push.

-Click **Next** to proceed.
+To approve and deploy to production, click **Next**.

-## Deploying to Prod
+## Deploying to prod

-To approve your application and promote it to your prod Target, use this command:
+To approve your application and promote it to your prod target, use this command:

 ```bash
 gcloud beta deploy rollouts approve web-app-001-to-prod-private-0001 --delivery-pipeline web-app-private-targets --release web-app-001